Taeko Fukao: Career

 Ormond Beach Center for the Performing Arts along with Marcus Roberts, Wallace Roney, and Doug Carn.

 Fukao recorded her second album with Flat Nine Records in 2010, titled Voice.
 She recorded compositions by various American and Japanese artists such as Herbie Hancock, Wayne Shorter, Duke Ellington, Sly and the Family Stone, Marvin Gaye, Ryoichi Hattori, Taro Oguchi, and Doug Carn, a Florida-based American jazz pianist who is best known for a series of his recordings for Black Jazz Records in the 1970s.
 Fukao was hired for Doug Carn's group in early 2011 and toured the U.S.

 In 2013 Fukao released a third studio album Wonderland (again through Flat Nine Records).
 The album features other prominent jazz artists including Doug Carn, Lonnie Plaxico, and Victor Jones.

 TAEKO has routinely performed at Birdland, the world-famous jazz club in New York City, since 2016.

 In 2018 TAEKO was featured at the 30th Annual ECOFEST in Times Square, New York City, where she sang the American and Japanese National Anthems.
 TAEKO also recorded the vocals for the Japanese commercial for the Apple Watch Series 4 (singing a Japanese version of the Hokey Pokey).
 The commercial aired in Japan in October 2018, and received over 2 million views within a month of its release.

-TAEKO has announced that her 4th album will be released in summer 2019.
+TAEKO's 4th album was released in summer 2019.

 A biographical book about TAEKO, titled "Untraveled" and written by Japanese writer and journalist Tomomi Uriu, was released in Japan in June 2019 during TAEKO's Japan Tour.
 The book was published by Hon-to Bungei-no Mori Corporation and distributed by JEUGIA Basic in Kyoto.
-On October 10, 2019, TAEKO released her next major album called "Contemplation."
 The jazz magazine Hot House featured TAEKO in a full-page interview to discuss the album two weeks before release.

+During the COVID-19 pandemic, TAEKO relocated from New York City back to Kyoto.
+There, she launched a 7-member all-female band called TAEKO's Kyoto Women Jazz Band which held its debut concert at ALTI concert hall in Kyoto on March 31, 2023.
+Also in 2023, TAEKO debuted as a professional koto player and has been performing Japanese classic koto pieces at hotels and events such as Garrya Kyoto Nijo and Kurochiku.

+Taeko officially rebranded as Songbird TAeKO with the launch of her live-recorded 5th album Here's to Life, which was released from Time Machine Records Japan in May 2024.
+Songbird TAeKO conducted a nationwide launch tour in Japan from late April through early June 2024.